carcligu/marathon_prediction_time/README.md

 This notebook responds to a Dataset on Kaggle: https://www.kaggle.com/girardi69/marathon-time-predictions

+# Disclaimer

+The main objective of this repo is to create a ML model that can be easily deployed via Heroku and Django.
+Thus, the preprocessing, feature and model selection are not optimized!

 # Limitations

 * Data is very limited, in terms of quantity and relevant data.
 There are less than 100 rows and less than 10 columns